petsc/petsc/doc/manual/ts.rst

 This adaptive controller works in the following way.
-After completing step :math:`k`, if :math:`\rm wlte_{k+1} \le 1.0`, then the step is accepted and the next step is modified according to eq:`hnew`; otherwise, the step is rejected and retaken with the step length computed in :eq:`hnew`.
+After completing step :math:`k`, if :math:`\rm wlte_{k+1} \le 1.0`, then the step is accepted and the next step is modified according to :eq:`hnew`; otherwise, the step is rejected and retaken with the step length computed in :eq:`hnew`.

 ``TSADAPTGLEE`` is an extension of the basic